lkingsley/ibm4680-getoper/README.md

 ## Getoper
 Thi is an IBM 4680 command line application to retrieve operators information.

+The EAMOPERA.DAT file must be in the same folder as the application.
 To run the app you just have to pass the operator id as an argument. e.g:
 ```
 C:ADX_UPGM/GETOPER.286 1234